Steroid nasal sprays

 Steroid nasal sprays can be used as a long-term treatment or just when they're needed.

-For hay fever, it's best to use them from a week or two before you think your symptoms will start, as they can take a few days to work.
+For hay fever, it's best to use them from 1 or 2 weeks before you think your symptoms will start, as they can take a few days to work.

 The leaflet that comes with your spray should explain how to use it and how often.
 Ask a pharmacist or your doctor if you're not sure.